-The Pension Program at the Department of Veterans' Services began in 1993 with an interagency agreement between the Department of Veterans' Services and Executive Office of Elder Affairs.
+The Pension Program began in 1993 with an interagency agreement between the Department of Veterans' Services and Executive Office of Elder Affairs.
 It was revised in 2007 to involve the local Veterans' Service Officers (VSO).
 The Pension Program's mission is to:

 - Provide elderly veterans or eligible spouses with assistance in applying for VA Non-Service Connected Pension and/or Chapter 115 benefits.